excellent reviews view over 10000 reviews

 Warning Triangle

-Warning triangles are compulsory in most countries.
-They should be used during an emergency or breakdown.
+Warning triangles are mandatory in most countries and should be used during emergencies or breakdowns.

 First Aid Kit

-First Aid Kits are compulsory when driving in Austria, France and Germany.
+First Aid Kits are required when driving in Austria, France, and Germany.

 Breathalyser